Wilhelm Karl Ritter von Haidinger: Return to Austria

-In 1840 Wilhelm Haidinger moved to Vienna to succeed his tutor Friedrich Mohs as director of the mineralogical collection of the "Kaiserlich-Königlichen Hofkammer im Münz- und Bergwesen".
-How much Haidinger devoted himself to science in general is evident from the fact that he founded a non-governmental scientific society: the "Freunde der Naturwissenschaften in Wien".
+In 1840, Haidinger moved to Vienna to succeed his tutor Friedrich Mohs as director of the mineralogical collection of the Kaiserlich-Königlichen Hofkammer im Münz- und Bergwesen.
+How much Haidinger devoted himself to science in general is evident from the fact that he founded a nongovernmental scientific society: the Freunde der Naturwissenschaften in Wien.
 Becker, in 1871, recalled how Haidinger had been able to organize his scientific society in spite of serious opposition from the Austrian police.
-Haidinger, founder and president of the "Freunde der Naturwissenschaften in Wien" undertook to publish its proceedings from 1840 to 1850.
-The last meeting of the "Freunde der Naturwissenschaften in Wien" took place on 29 November 1850.
-After that the learned society ceased to exist.
-In addition to his work on the collections of the mineralogical museum, his lectures on mineralogy and geology to young mining engineers, Wilhem Haidinger found the time to continue his own research and published some 105 papers during the years 1849 to 1860.
+Haidinger, founder and president of the Freunde der Naturwissenschaften in Wien undertook to publish its proceedings from 1840 to 1850.
+The last meeting of the Freunde der Naturwissenschaften in Wien took place on 29 November 1850.
+After that, the learned society ceased to exist.
+In addition to his work on the collections of the mineralogical museum and his lectures on mineralogy and geology to young mining engineers, Haidinger found the time to continue his own research and published some 105 papers from 1849 to 1860.

 Dolomitization

-Haidinger's scientific work became more and more concentrated on the phenomenon of "pseudomorphosis": that is minerals which have taken up the outer aspect of another mineral.
+Haidinger's scientific work became increasingly concentrated on the phenomenon of "pseudomorphosis", that is, minerals that have taken up the outer aspect of another mineral.
 For example, anhydrite would have changed into gypsum, but the original cleavage planes and crystal habitus would give the impression of anhydrite.
 Another example given by Haidinger was that of calcium carbonate, which would readily change into calcium magnesium carbonate (dolomite).
 In his own words: